 4. Borofone Titanium Wireless Open Ear Bluetooth Bone Conduction Headphones

 Borofone is a European brand with German architecture; its mission is to provide consumers with a complete series of high-performance headphones “with great sound quality and ID design, at affordable prices.”

 Their Wireless Open Ear Bluetooth Bone Conduction Headphones come with a titanium and silicon alloy frame that is soft, flexible, portable, and durable.
-It measures at 4.53 x 4.33 x 2.56 inches and an ultra-lightweight design that only weighs only 30 grams.
+It measures 4.53 x 4.33 x 2.56 inches and has an ultra-lightweight design that only weighs only 30 grams.

 You can thus be assured of comfort – you will hardly feel the weight!
 At just under $70 from Amazon, it lies on the lower end of the price range on this list.

 As with the other athletic-purposed bone conduction headphones on this list, it was made with high-intensity material that is resistant to rain and sweat.
 The IPX5 waterproof shell water protection means that you can jog or run in the rain or sweat away in the gym without worrying about your wearable technology.

 The ergonomic design helps to keep it securely placed (in front of your ears and behind the back of your head) as you challenge yourself with strenuous exercises.
 The on-ear placement keeps your ear canals free, leaving you alert to the sounds of approaching vehicles or warnings from people around you.